Felix-yuan2018/CarND-Path-Planning-Project/README.md

 ![Driving](images/driving.png)

-# Overview
+# Goal

+The goal of this project is to create a path planner that is able to smartly, safely, and comfortably navigate a virtual car (Ego) around a virtual highway with other traffic.
+We are given a map of the highway, as well as sensor fusion and localization data about our car and nearby cars.
+We are supposed to give back a set of map points (x, y) that a perfect controller will execute every 0.02 seconds.
+Navigating safely and comfortably means we don't bump into other cars, we don't exceed the maximum speed, acceleration and jerk requirements.
+Navigating smartly means we change lanes when we have to.
-In this project, we need to implement a path planning algorithms to drive a car on a highway on a simulator provided by Udacity([the simulator could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2)).
+We need to implement a path planning algorithms to drive a car on a highway on a simulator provided by Udacity ([the simulator could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2)).
 The simulator sends car telemetry information (car's position and velocity) and sensor fusion information about the rest of the cars in the highway (Ex. car id, velocity, position).
 It expects a set of points spaced in time at 0.02 seconds representing the car's trajectory.
-The communication between the simulator and the path planner is done using [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
-The path planner uses the [uWebSockets](https://github.com/uNetworking/uWebSockets) WebSocket implementation to handle this communication.
-Udacity provides a seed project to start from on this project ([here](https://github.com/udacity/CarND-Path-Planning-Project)).
+The communication between the simulator and the path planner is done using WebSocket.
+The path planner uses the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) WebSocket implementation to handle this communication.
+The original project repository by Udacity you can find ([here](https://github.com/udacity/CarND-Path-Planning-Project)).
+It provides more information for this project.

 # Prerequisites